Medical Malpractice FAQ

 A: Medical malpractice can be defined as when a doctor or other health care provider deviates from the accepted standards of medical care, resulting in an injury or death.
 It is possible to file a claim against the parties responsible if it can be proven that the doctor or health care provider was negligent, resulting in permanent injury, disability or wrongful death.
 Medical professionals are covered by malpractice insurance for claims that are made against them regarding negligent medical care.

-Q: How Long Do I Have To File A Medical Malpractice Claim?
+Q: How Long Do I Have To File A Medical Malpractice Claim in New York?

 A: The statute of limitations to file a medical malpractice claim varies by state.
 In New York, you generally have two years and six months to file a claim against a doctor, hospital or health care provider.
 However, several factors can alter the amount of time you have to file a claim.
 For example, if the suit is for wrongful death, the statute of limitations is usually two years from the date of death.
 That is why it is so important to speak with a qualified medical malpractice attorney as soon as possible.
 At Rosenbaum & Rosenbaum, P.C., our firm’s intake specialists are qualified to take down all pertinent information and discuss the facts with the partners of our firm to determine whether your claim falls within New York state’s statute of limitations for medical malpractice.